24-7 London veterinary emergency services. Call 07 848 20 03

 • A greasy and matted coat

-If your cat displays any ‘red flag’ symptoms, such as open mouth breathing or trouble walking, it is important you contact an emergency vet right away.
+If your cat displays any ‘red flag’ symptoms, such as open-mouth breathing or trouble walking, it is important that you contact an emergency vet right away.

 Closeup shot head gray british cat